 Indulge the senses

 The next step that you should take to ensure that your home looks and feels as welcoming and cosy as possible is to indulge the sense.
 Obviously, when it comes to creating a home that feels warm, it needs to actually be warm.
 How can you achieve this?
 Simply by ensuring that your home is adequately heated via radiators or underfloor heating, or a combination of both.
 If your central heating system is old or outdated, now could be the ideal time to have it replaced.
 Or, if your radiators aren’t working correctly before it gets cold it could be worth using resources like OnlyRadiators.co.uk to decide whether the time has come to replace them or not.
+I also recommend having a heated towel rail installed in your bathroom.
+Not only will it keep the room cosy and warm while you take a bath or shower, but it will ensure you have warm, fluffy towels to wrap yourself in afterwards too.
 As well as having a central heating system in place, perhaps you could indulge the senses further with a log fire?
 No room for a log fire?
 How about an electric fire instead – these still give off a little bit of heat but are mainly useful for creating a cosier feel.

 A big part of our senses when it comes to cosiness is down to smell.
 If you walk into a room and can smell festive scents, such as cinnamon, orange, and mulled spices, you instantly feel cosy and content.
 That’s why having scented candles, wax melters, or reed diffusers situated around your home can be an ideal way to add an extra sense of cosiness and comfort to your home this winter.